mother-of-all-self-hosting/ansible-role-send/docs/configuring-send.md

 send_environment_variable_send_footer_dmca_url: ''
 ```

+See [the section about usage](#takedown-illegal-materials) below to check how to takedown an illegal file from the service.

 ### Extending the configuration

 There are some additional things you may wish to configure about the component.